ROCm/rocm-install-on-linux/docs/install/3rd-party/jax-install.rst

-`JAX <https://docs.jax.dev/en/latest/notebooks/thinking_in_jax.html>`__ is a library for array-oriented numerical computation (similar to NumPy), with automatic differentiation and JIT compilation to enable high-performance machine learning research.
+`JAX <https://docs.jax.dev/en/latest/notebooks/thinking_in_jax.html>`__ is a library for array-oriented numerical computation (similar to NumPy), with automatic differentiation and just-in-time (JIT) compilation to enable high-performance machine learning research.

 This topic covers setup instructions and the necessary files to build, test, and run JAX with ROCm support in a Docker environment.
 To learn more about JAX on ROCm,